AbelKidaneHaile/Reports/README.md

 ### 1. Install requirements

-Install dependencies using the following command
+Install dependencies using the following command.
+The model is implemented using python version 3.10.
 ```
 pip install -r requirements.txt